 Often, scents get overlooked as a tool for better sleep.
 Inexpensive and easy to introduce to a daily and nightly routine, there are an array of essential oils that can help you relax, mentally and physically, and make it easier for you to fall asleep and sleep more soundly.

 If you’ve ever browsed the selection of essential oils at your farmers’ market or natural foods store, you might have come away a little overwhelmed.
-With so many options, what are the best scents to choose for relaxation and sleep.
+With so many options, what are the best scents for relaxation and sleep?

 Today, I thought I’d share with you the essential oils I recommend to my patients to help improve their sleep, relieve stress, lift mood, and boost performance.
 I’ll also talk a little about what science tells us about the benefits these aromatic oils can have for sleep and health.

 You’ve probably had the experience of encountering a smell that instantly evokes a strong memory or feeling.
 Maybe a waft of perfume reminds you of your grandmother, or the scent of motor oil takes you back to hanging out with your dad in the garage while he worked on his car.

 Our sense of smell is directly wired to the brain’s centers of memory and emotion.
 Cells inside the nose detect smells in our environment, and send information to the brain, via the olfactory nerve.
 (We also have a cluster of cells at the top of the throat that detects scents from the food we consume, and pass that information along the same olfactory channel to the brain.)
 The information about smell does immediately to the limbic system of the brain, which includes regions like the amygdala that control emotional reactions and memory.